apache/flink-cdc/docs/content/quickstart/mysql-postgres-tutorial.md

     ```
     cd flink-1.13.2
     ```
-2. Change the value of `taskmanager.numberOfTaskSlots` to 2 in `conf/flink-conf.yaml` for we will run two tasks at the same time.

-3. Use the following command to start a Flink cluster:
+2. Use the following command to start a Flink cluster:
     ```shell
     ./bin/start-cluster.sh
     ```